kragen/derctuo/desiccant-climate-control.md

 ice, and it certainly has a better shelf life and more flexibility.

-Interestingly, brine of muriate of lime is commonly used in industrial refrigeration as a coolant — by virtue of remaining liquid down to -50° it permits the transport of a whole lot of cold in a very small pipe.
+Interestingly, brine of muriate of lime is commonly used in industrial refrigeration as a coolant rather than a desiccant — by virtue of remaining liquid down to -50° it permits the transport of a whole lot of cold in a very small pipe.